FaizanAkhtar85/LowLevelDesignRepository/src/ReadMe.md

 `The Proxy Pattern`
 is a structural design pattern that provides a surrogate or placeholder for another object to control access to it.
 It involves creating a class (the proxy) that has the same interface as the real object, so the proxy can be used as a substitute for the real object.
 The proxy controls access to the real object, allowing additional functionality to be introduced, such as lazy loading, access control, logging, or monitoring.

+`The Null Object Pattern`
+is a behavioral design pattern that provides an object as a surrogate for the lack of an object of a given type.
+Instead of using null to represent the absence of an object, a null object is created and used.
+This pattern helps avoid null checks and handles the absence of an object transparently.

 ********************************************

 LLD Topics 🔥 🔥 :